-Holiday > Frugal For The Holidays
+Holiday > Budget Friendly Holidays

 Four Budget-Friendly Christmas & Holiday IdeasThe holiday season can be expensive, but it doesn't have to be that way.
 The true joy of the holidays comes when families get together, and these family events don't have to break the bank.
-Below are some frugal holiday ideas that make the most out of time families spend together.
+Below are some budget-friendly holiday ideas that make the most out of time families spend together.

-Dessert PartiesIt can be very expensive to cook a grand holiday meal.
-It can be expensive even when every member of the family chips in to bring certain dishes.
+Dessert PartiesIt can be very expensive to cook a grand holiday meal, even when every member of the family chips in to bring certain dishes.
 Instead of a big meal, try having a dessert party.
-Everyone can make one decadent dessert to bring for a late evening party.
+Everyone can make one decadent dessert to bring for a late evening get-together.
 The family gets to spend time together and enjoy delicious, inexpensive treats.

 Ornament ExchangeBuying gifts for all family members can be quite expensive.
 Try something new this year.
 Let everyone draw names, so each person only has to buy one gift.
-Then, decide that the only gifts that can be purchased are Christmas tree ornaments that hold a special meaning.
-The search for finding the perfect ornament that will have meaning for the recipient is fun.
-The recipient will appreciate the thoughtfulness that went into picking out the gift.
-Special ornaments have more meaning than a new sweater or a gift certificate.
+Then, decide that the only gifts that can be purchased are tree ornaments or other small items that are easy on the budget, but thoughtfully chosen, can be especially meaningful.
+The recipient will appreciate the effort that went into picking out just-the-right gift.
+Small, thoughtful gifts have more meaning than a new sweater or a gift certificate.

-Everyone loves baked goods.
-Christmas pies, cakes, and cookies are absolute essentials during the holidays.
-One frugal holiday idea is to give away baskets or bags of baked goods as gifts instead of spending outrageous amounts of money on gifts that may or may not actually get used.
-Inexpensive gift bags or baskets can be purchased at a local dollar store or craft store.
-They can be decorated with red and green ribbon and filled with blueberry muffins, gingerbread cookies, chocolate cake squares, or slices of pumpkin pie.
-These gifts are often the best because recipients know the time and effort that went into the gifts.
+Baked GoodsEveryone has a favorite baked good that instantly reminds them of the holidays.
+Whether it's pies or rugelach, cakes and Christmas cookies, homemade sweet treats are absolute essentials during the holidays.
+A budget-friendly holiday idea is to give a basket, bag or plate of baked goods as gifts instead rather than spending money on expensive gifts that may or may not actually get used.
+Inexpensive gift bags, baskets or decorative holiday plates can be purchased at a local dollar store or craft store.
+They can be decorated with red and green ribbon and filled with holiday treats such as pumpkin bread, gingerbread and sugar cookies, or sufganiyot.
+These gifts are often the best because recipients know the time and skill that went into baking each one.